awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-tutorial-targets.md

 ------

-   The system returns information like the following
+   The system returns information like the following:

    ```
    {